deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

     :Required: false
     :type: boolean

-    Use Routing-Feature to route different Values for the "dc" param to different User Groups.
+    Use Routing-Feature to route different values for the "dc" param to different user groups.
 Each dcParam will be routed to one frontend user group.

-    This requires you to set some routes in your DocCheck CReaM Configuration.
+    This requires you to set some routes in your DocCheck CReaM configuration.

     Works only in combination with UniqueKey-Feature and overrides :ref:`basic.dcParam <confval-dcParam>` and :ref:`economy.uniqueKeyGroup <confval-uniqueKeyGroup>`